-This selection on the cross comes from Hans Urs von Balthasar’s book The Heart of the World.
-This beautiful mediation on Christ’s heart, pierced by the soldiers lance as recounted in John 19, is a poignant mediation for Lent or Holy Week or anytime during the year.
+This beautiful mediation by Hans Urs von Balthasar on Christ’s heart, pierced on the cross by the soldiers lance (John 19) is a poignant mediation for Lent, Holy Week, the Feast of the Sacred Heart or anytime during the year.

 But God can do this only as a man, and his form is different from that of the animals in that “he can stand up straight and spread out his hands” (Justin).
 And thus it is that he can reach out to the two peoples, represented by the two thieves, and tear down the wall of division (Athanasius).
 Even in its outward form the Cross is all-inclusive.